 Railway Station Garden

 Canadian Pacific Rail chose the original CPR Station location in Millet to construct a sign with the story of the railway between Edmonton and Calgary.
-As a heritage location the museum constructed a plaque about the station and Communities In Bloom volunteers designed and planted a shrub garden that has grown into a colorful area of plant, leaf and color variety.
+As a heritage location, the museum constructed a plaque about the station and Communities In Bloom volunteers designed and planted a shrub garden that has grown into a colorful area.

 Designed and built by Communities In Bloom volunteers to honor their partnership at the international level with Warringstown, Northern Ireland.
 This shamrock shaped garden has a rainbow shaped planter in the center with a pot of gold (marigolds) at the base.
-At the back of the garden perennials are climbing one of the light poles of the outdoor rink located on 50th Avenue.
+At the back of the garden, perennials climb up one of the outdoor rink light poles located on 50th Avenue.

 Trans Canada Trail/Legacy Garden

-In 2000 in celebration of the transporting of a bottle of water being carried from ocean to ocean to ocean along the trail that runs through Millet and the partnership through Communities In Bloom with Audley, England a sign was constructed and a garden designed.
+In 2000 in celebration of the transporting of a bottle of water being carried from ocean to ocean.
+Along the trail that runs through Millet and with the partnership through Communities In Bloom with Audley, England a sign was constructed and a garden designed.
 The garden is V- shaped and holds two cedar lattice arched seats, shrubs and perennials.
 This garden and sign are located on Hwy 2A at the point where the trail crosses the railway.